jsonJSONCJSON5configcomments

 Why JSON Has No Comments

 JSON was designed by Douglas Crockford in 2001 as a minimal data-interchange format.
 Comments were deliberately excluded.
-Crockford's reasoning: he saw developers using comments in JSON config files to add parser directives — "parse this differently" — which turned comments into a second channel for instructions.
-Removing comments kept the format clean and unambiguous.
+Crockford's reasoning: he saw developers using comment fields in early JSON configs to add parser directives — effectively turning comments into a second, unstructured instruction channel.
+Removing comments kept the format clean, unambiguous, and machine-only.

-The result is that JSON is a data format, not a config format.
-But developers use it for config anyway, which is why the lack of comments is felt every day.
+The result: JSON is a data format, not a config format.
+But developers use it for config anyway, which is why the absence of comments is felt daily in tsconfig.json, package.json, .eslintrc.json, and launch.json.

 json